The Best Slow Cooker Brands According to Our Test Kitchen

-To find our Best Loved Brand (what’s that?), our culinary team used several slow cooker options to prepare your recipes.
-Over several months, our cooks and food stylists got a feel for each brand.
+Our culinary team tested several slow cooker brands.
+Over several months, our cooks and food stylists got a feel for each slow cooker.
 Then we created a series of tests where we could see how each performed side by side.
 To find out which brand was best, our staff recorded how each gadget handled these essential tasks:

 - Slow cooking a beef pot roast: We cooked beef on the slow cooker’s lowest setting.
 How tender did the meat become?

 - Controls, settings and features: Were the controls and settings easy to understand and use?
 Were the extra features useful?
 This is essential if you’re just learning how to use a slow cooker.